Freysi21/Jalapenopapi/README.md

 I went about this the first time with composite key support.
 Shits hard.
 I love natural keys but I have resulted to surrogates just because of this package.
 I still apply unique constraints on natural keys.
-It's easier with the tools EF.
+It's easier with the tools.
 Not that EF is not handling it.
 My implementation just hasn't gotten there.

 #### Tools